 Applications will be processed for fall term admission.
 The deadline for applications is December 15th.
 To apply, visit the Rackham Graduate School website.

-The University of Michigan provides full support for the Imes-Moore master's degree students which includes an annual stipend, a tuition waiver and health insurance.
+The University of Michigan provides full support for the Imes-Moore master's degree students which includes an annual stipend and health insurance.